kanjipay/web/README.md

     npm install firebase-tools -g
     firebase login

-Get access to Firebase and add the relevent firebase credentials to .env.production and .env.development
+Get access to Firebase and add the relevent firebase credentials.

+There are two projects
+- mercadopay (production)
+- mercadopay-dev (development and staging)

+We can deploy emulated versions of both the frontend and backend locally, and to staging, to both

-## Available Scripts
+## Frontend

+### Start

-In the project directory, you can run:
+In the project directory, you can run `npm start` to run the app with fast reloading, it will use '.env.development' environment variables

+### Build and Serve

+Run `npm build:stage` to build the app using mercadopay-dev and `npm build` to build the app using credentials for mercadopay.
+The assets will be in /src.

+You can deploy built assets locally using `firebase serve --only hosting`

-### `npm start`
+### Deploy

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
-This uses development API credentials.
+Deploy `firebase use [mercadopay/mercadopay-dev]`

+Make sure you have run the build step before, and that the credentials match the service you are using.
+Please deploy to dev, submit a PR, and merge to master before deploying to production.

+## backents

-### `npm run build:stage`
+### Serve

-Builds the app in the `build` folder.\

-This artefact will need to be generated in order to test the app on firebase staging url
+In the /functions directory, you can run `npm run serve` to build the app and run locally.
+Run `firebase use [mercadopay/mercadopay-dev]` to switch firebase projects.

-## Deploy to firebase
+### Deploy

-    npm run build:stage
-    firebase deploy

-make sure that the app is correct `mercado-dev`
+Run `firebase deploy --only functions`

+You can deploy frontend and backend at the same time using `firebase deploy.
+Please deploy to dev, submit a PR, and merge to master before deploying to production.

 ## Lint

     npm run lint

-## Deploy to production

-Create a PR.
-Once it is merged into master, this will be deployed to production.